ackwell/ackwell.github.io/_posts/2024-07-22-search-journey.md

 ### conclusion.

-and so, the journey comes to its end. through the twists and turns, i ended up with an implementation i would never have even begun to consider back when this initiative began over a year ago.
+and so, this journey comes to its end. through the twists and turns, i ended up with an implementation i would never have even begun to consider back when this initiative began over a year ago.

-throughout the process, much was kept - the separation of concerns in query processing proved a sturdy base to build upon. throughout the process, _much_ was thrown away - from manic ideas on query optimisations, to entire folders of code.
+throughout the process, much was kept - the separation of concerns in query processing proved a sturdy base to build upon.

+throughout the process, _much_ was thrown away - from manic ideas on query optimisations, to entire folders of code.

 as with any project, it will never be complete - there's always another feature to add, a bug to fix, an optimisation to agonise over.